 - May feel too wide for young or petite clients

-3. Victorian Antique Style Georgia Salon Chair by Dream In Reality
+3. Victorian Antique Style Georgia Styling Chair by Dream In Reality

 For an entirely different look, skip the modern lines and go for this antique-style beauty chair by DIR.
 The Georgia sturdy real wood frame that has been intricately carved into all these filigree details that make it look like the chair has metal trim.
 These are chairs that will certainly turn heads and make your clients feel like they’re being pampered while sitting on a throne.

 The hydraulic pump is rated at 450 pounds which is great, though the chair is a little narrow at just under 20 inches.
 The pump has a two year warranty and gives a range of 21.7 to 28.7 inches high.
 High density memory foam under the durable vinyl provides comfort and there is padding on the arms to offset the hard wood.
 This chair is available with either a round or square base and comes in black, grey, and brown.

 - Unique look stands out